-Your risk of developing skin cancer is increased if you have spent many years out in the sun without protection and have experienced multiple sunburns, but it’s never too late to develop safe and healthy sun habits.
+Your risk of developing skin cancer is increased if you have spent many years out in the sun without protection and have experienced multiple sunburns, but it’s never too late to develop summer sun safety habits.
 Here are some handy tips:

 - Everybody, regardless of their complexion should wear sunscreen.
 You are still susceptible to skin cancer without good sun protection.

 - A good rule of thumb is to use about a shot glass worth (1 oz.) of sunscreen each time you apply it.
-Apply your first coat 15 minutes before going outside, and re-apply, head to toe, every two hours thereafter – don’t forget the tops of your ears and the back of your neck, and use a lip balm with at least 30 SPF.
+Apply your first coat 15 minutes before going outside, and re-apply, head to toe, every two hours thereafter.
+Don’t forget the tops of your ears and the back of your neck, and use a lip balm with at least 30 SPF.
 Remember that water and sand increase the sun’s reflectivity, so even if a sunscreen claims to be waterproof, re-apply every two hours.

 - Sunscreen is safe to apply to babies over the age of 6 months.
-Up until that age you should be using protective clothing, umbrellas, shade tents, hats and other means to keep your baby out of direct sunlight.
+Up until that age you should be using protective clothing, umbrellas, shade tents, hats, and other means to keep your baby out of direct sunlight.

-Some common questions we get about the sun, sun protection and skin cancer are:
+Some common questions we get about the sun, sun protection, and skin cancer are:

 UV rays are UV rays, whether they come from the sun or an artificial light source.
 Both do damage to your skin and both can increase your chances of developing skin cancer.
 If a tanning bed is being marketed as “safer” it typically means that it produces either UVA or UVB rays, both of which are still harmful.

 First, don’t pop the blisters!
 They are there to protect the burned area from bacteria and infection, so wash the area gently, pat dry carefully and moisturize or apply a hydrocortisone cream, taking great care not to pop the blisters.
 Sunburns pull moisture from the skin, so drink plenty of fluids to stay hydrated and let the blisters resolve on their own.

 If a mole is new, rapidly growing or multi-colored, has irregular borders and/or bleeds when scratched you should have it checked out by your health care provider.
-Any mole that has grown to over 6 mm in diameter (about the size of a small pencil eraser) should be evaluated as well.
+Any mole that has grown to more than 6 mm in diameter (about the size of a small pencil eraser) should be evaluated as well.
 The American Academy of Dermatology recommends that each year on your birthday, you should strip down to your birthday suit and examine yourself for any skin changes.

 Yes.
-Some are more easily treated than others, and all are treated more easily if detected early.
+Some are more easily treated than others.
+And all are treated more easily if detected early.
 Squamous cell or basal cell cancers can often be frozen or scraped off in a fairly minor procedure.
 Melanomas are the most serious type of skin cancer, as they put out roots and can spread to other organs of the body.

-If, after spending time in the heat and in the sun you are feeling light-headed or dizzy, have a low-grade fever or are experiencing chills you may have heat stroke.
+If, after spending time in the heat and in the sun you are feeling light-headed or dizzy, have a low-grade fever, or are experiencing chills you may have heat stroke.
 Some people with heat stroke may also feel nauseated.
-Get out of the sun, into a cool, shaded environment and drink lots of fluids.
+Get out of the sun and into a cool, shaded environment.
+Drink lots of fluids.
 Sports drinks can replace electrolytes lost through excessive sweating.
 If the nausea is making it difficult to keep fluids down, you may need a visit to your physician or the local Emergency Department for some intravenous fluids.

-Does sunscreen ever expire?
-The FDA requires that sunscreens maintain their strength for at least three years from time of manufacture.
+The U.S. Food and Drug Administration requires that sunscreens maintain their strength for at least three years from time of manufacture.
 But if you’re correctly following the recommended guidelines of applying an ounce of sunscreen every time you go outside, and re-applying every 2 hours, even the largest bottle of sunscreen won’t last that long!
 All sunscreens carry expiration dates, so make sure to check those and discard any that have expired.

-So now that you know how to protect yourself, stock up on sunscreen, slather it on generously and get out and enjoy your summer in the garden, at the lake, hiking, biking, or spending time in our beautiful wilderness areas.
+So now that you know how to protect yourself, stock up on sunscreen, slather it on generously, and get out and enjoy your summer in the garden, at the lake, hiking, biking, or spending time in our beautiful wilderness areas.
 We wish you a safe and healthy summer season!